MercioRodrigues/SOC-SOAR-Project/README.md

 </br>

 #### So Far...
-At this point in the project we have:
+At this point in the project I have:
 - Installed Wazuh on one server in the cloud.
 - Installed and configured TheHive on one server in the cloud